NVIDIA/framework-reproducibility/pytorch.md

 `torch.nn.CTCLoss`.
 Another way of obtaining determinsitic CTC functionality is to use [WarpCTC][2].

-PyTorch 1.7 will include a new function, `torch.set_determinism`, which will preclude the need to set eithe `torch.backends.cudnn.determinsitic` or `torch.backends.cudnn.benchmark`.
-An additional advantage of using this this function is that it will cause an exception to be thrown if you try to use an op that could inject nondeterminism into your model.
-It's impossible for an exception to be thrown in all circumstances when nondeterminism could be introduced by an op, let alone by the many other possible sources, but this feature will reduce the amount of time spend isolating sources of nondeterminism coming from ops that have already been identified as currently not able to operate deterministically on a GPU.
+PyTorch 1.7 includes a new function, `torch.set_determinism`, which precludes the need to set either `torch.backends.cudnn.determinsitic` or `torch.backends.cudnn.benchmark`.
+An additional advantage of using this function is that it will cause an exception to be thrown if you try to use an op that could inject nondeterminism into your model.
+It's impossible for an exception to be thrown in all circumstances when nondeterminism could be introduced by an op, let alone by the many other possible sources, but this feature will reduce the amount of time spent isolating sources of nondeterminism coming from ops that have already been identified as currently not able to operate deterministically on a GPU.

 ## Save and Resume